-The events pursued the following course: On the 7th and 8th of October: peaceful strike, peaceful demonstrations by the cades, quite spontaneously and without plan.
 On the 10th: Commencement of the artillery bombardment against the barricades and the crowds in the streets.
 The construction of barricades now took a more purposeful form, no tonger scattered, but now possessing an undoubtedly mass character.
 The whole population was in the streets; the whole town was intersected by a network of barricades at its most important points.
 For some days there was severe skirmishing between the fighting groups and the soldiery, a struggle so exhausting for the military forces that Dubasoff begged for reinforcements.
-It was not until December 5, that the prepon-derance of the government troops became apparent, and on the 17th the Semyoneff regiment mastered the Pressya districtthe last support of the rising.
+It was not until December 5. that the preponderance of the government troops became apparent, and on the 17th the Semyoneff regiment mastered the Pressya districtthe last support of the rising.